Bat Bugs vs. Bed Bugs

 Bed Bug and Bat Bugs Habitats

-Though most people will be unable to tell bed bugs and bat bugs apart by looks alone, its easier to tell the differentiate between the two by observing their different habits and habitats.
+Though most people will be unable to tell bed bugs and bat bugs apart by looks alone, it's easier to distinguish the two by observing their different habits and habitats.
 Bed bugs and bat bugs both feed on blood from warm-blooded animals.

-While bed bugs prefer to feed on people, bat bugs will prefer to feed on bats whenever possible.
-They will feed on other animals if they need to, but bat bugs will not be able to reproduce without bats.
+While bed bugs prefer to feed on people, bat bugs prefer to feed on bats whenever possible.
+They will feed on other animals if necessary, but bat bugs will not be able to reproduce without bats.

 Bat bugs often find their way into homes when bats have nested in attics, wall voids, chimneys, or other secluded areas.
-Unlike ticks and fleas, bat bugs will travel away from their hosts to hide in nearby cracks and crevices close to where the bats roost.
-If the bats were to be absent for a long period of time, the bat bug will travel from their hiding spots to feed on any other animals they may be able to find.
+Unlike ticks and fleas, bat bugs will travel away from their hosts to hide in cracks and crevices near where the bats roost.
+If the bats were absent for a long period, the bat bug would travel from their hiding spots to feed on any other animals they may be able to find.

-In contrast to bat bugs, bed bugs infest lower ground areas such as in mattress tufts and folds, in bed frames, behind picture frames, underneath and inside of electronics, underneath furniture, or behind electrical plates.
-Since bed bugs are small they can travel to and from each room through shared ventilation and wall spaces.
+In contrast to bat bugs, bed bugs infest lower ground areas such as mattress tufts and folds, bed frames, behind picture frames, underneath and inside electronics, underneath furniture, or behind electrical plates.
+Since bed bugs are small, they can travel to and from each room through shared ventilation and wall spaces.
 When looking for bed bugs, look for any blood stains, droppings, or smears on your bedding, blankets, pillows, and mattress.

 Signs of Infestation